4.10. Paraxial Analysis

 Single Lens

-We can also create the analysis object for a single Lens:
+The analysis is also available for a single Lens:

 front = ot.CircularSurface(r=5)